Guide to Work, Study, Travel and Living Abroad

 By age four, Hubbs had lived in England for three years and experienced an intense year-long journey.
 He commenced in 1963, being driven by his fearless parents in a VW bus through various civil wars, coups, and bandit attacks across the countries of North Africa (including the Algerian/Moroccan Sand War) and the Middle East (coups in Damascus and Baghdad).
 His parents navigated through many marginal roads in the deserts and mountains of Egypt, Jordan, Lebanon, Syria, Turkey & Greece, Iraq, and Iran on the way to India, following the trail of Alexander the Great.
 Gregory still remembers vividly the incredible hospitality and the smiling faces of so many locals across Mediterranean, North African, and Middle Eastern countries, possessing black and white photos to jog his memory about the unbelievable stories recounted by his parents.

-Gregory Hubbs in front of Pyramids in Egypt
+Gregory Hubbs in front of Pyramids in Egypt.

 Early years (1963) in the Valley of the Kings and Giza, Egypt.

-Gregory with goats and camels in Morocco
+Gregory Hubbs with goats and camels in Morocco

 Hanging out with goats and camels in Morocco (1963).